demeter-run/fabric/adrs/003-usage-billing.md

 ## Context

-Each cluster needs to send the metrics of usage of each user.
+Each cluster needs to send the usage metrics of each user.
 Then, the main cluster will aggregate the data and make the invoice, integrating it with the payment gateway.

 ## Decision